bmcgee9/craftBeerSalesDB/README.md

 # craftBeerSalesDB
 ## Brett McGee

+### Summary:
+This summer, I created a craft beer relational database using public online data and hosted this DB with AWS RDS.
+I then made a front end website hosted on an AWS ec2 server.
+My front end allows users to search my DB and even includes a authentication system using PHP.
+Seperately, I queried my DB to answer some analysis questions about craft beer.

 ### Milestone 4:
 Task 1 documentation: [main documentation](milestone4.md) & [show of functionality for enhancements](enhancement.md) <br>
 Task 2 documentation: [answering questions](questionsAnswered.md) <br>